mnelissen/coo/README.md

 type (return this; or return NULL on fail).

 Constructors must call all their parent constructors somewhere in their function body.
-Right after they are all called, the VMT for this class is initialized.
-This creates the same VMT bottom-up creation effect as in C++.
+If a class has a VMT or virtual bases, then it also has a "root constructor".
+The root constructor initializes all VMTs and virtual bases and then calls the constructor.
+It is never called by other class constructors, it is the origin of class creation (therefore the name "root").
+In simple cases the root constructor is generated automatically, but if virtual base class constructors do not return void or take different arguments, then the user must define the root constructor themselves.

+Be careful calling virtual methods from a constructor as they will call up to the most descendent class implementing them, immediately.
+Even though that class' constructor might not have finished yet.
+On the other hand, this may allow some different design patterns.
+For this reason, COO allows you to call parent constructors anywhere in the constructor body, so you can initialize necessary member variables first (expecting a virtual call).

-When declaring class variables on the stack, their constructor is called by adding the arguments between parentheses after the variable name, just like in C++.
+When declaring class variables on the stack, their (root) constructor is called by adding the arguments between parentheses after the variable name, just like in C++.
 E.g. suppose class C with constructor C::C(int x) then "C c(5);" declares a variable called "c" and calls its constructor with the value 5.

 ## TODO

 * fixup class pointer in multiple inheritance virtual call
 * recognize global variables (searched, but never any added)
-* calls to member functions from constructors does not need to be the VMT version
 * add destructors, plus call them for stack variables
-* define final classes for non-resolved virtual-using classes and use them

 ## License